 Why this outfit works

 The stripes of the shirt pick up the shades of the different gray of the sheath and shoes and the bag.
 You can style this sheath in many ways.
-I wore this sheath as skirt and styled another office outfit with this sheath.
+I even wore this sheath as skirt.

 Do you own a sheath dress?
 How do you style it?
 Like the idea?
 Why not pinning it?